danagalili/my_first_repository/README.md

 I can add collaborators by going to "settings" - "collaborators" then choosing the username or email and they will receive an email.

 i find a bug so i made a branch

+i casn make local changes and then push them to the repository using the terminal or Sourcetree